YotaYota/notes/clean_architecture.md

 # Clean Architecture

-## Chapter 1: Design and Architecture
+## Design and Architecture

-When software design done right, the maintaing phase is identified by:
+When software design done right, the maintaining phase is identified by:

 - Requires a fraction of the human resources.
 - Changes are simple and rapid.